 The racing school, through the AFASEC (Educational and Social Association of racing stables) runs these educational centres, which are universally renowned.
 These schools are located in Gouvieux, Mont de Marsan and Cabries, and offer tuition to all stable staff (work riders and apprentices).

-Each year, nearly 700 pupils, 60% of them girls, enrol on a course that will take them from CAPA (certificate of competence in agriculture), through to the BEPA (diploma of occupational studies in agriculture) or on to their A-levels.
-The course alternates between an apprenticeship and a traditional education.
+Each year, nearly 700 pupils, including 60% girls, begin a course that will take them from CAPA (certificate of competence in agriculture), to the BEPA (diploma of occupational studies in agriculture) or to A-level.
+Their course alternates, through either an apprenticeship or the traditional education.
 On leaving the racing school 100% of the pupils are found employment within the racing community.

 FLAT RACING & JUMP RACING